mosquito/debx/README.md

 ## Features

+- Cross-platform support for creating and unpacking .deb packages.
+Yes you can create .deb packages on Windows!
 - Read and extract content from Debian packages
 - Create custom Debian packages programmatically
 - Parse and manipulate Debian control files (RFC822-style format)